Visual Arts Guidelines

 The purpose of the Visual Arts Exhibition is to convey to a wide audience the range and significance of creative research produced in the field of visual arts and its potential significance to the general public.

-Judging of the exhibits will take place on Sunday, March 25, between 1:00 p.m.-4:00 p.m. and participants are expected to be present at their work during this time.
-Judges will be assigned at random; therefore, students should expect that their entries are likely to be reviewed by judges from fields of study other than their own.
+Judging of the exhibits took place on Sunday, March 25, between 1:00 p.m.-4:00 p.m. and participants were expected to be present at their work during this time.
+Judges were assigned at random; therefore, students knew to expect that their entries were likely to be reviewed by judges from fields of study other than their own.

 Creative research will be judged in three areas: